Writing Rules

 8. Methods: The methods section should provide a detailed description of the research methods used in the study, including the study design, sample size, data collection methods, and statistical analysis methods.

-9. Results: The results section should present the findings of the study in a clear and concise manner, including tables, figures, and graphs as appropriate.
+9. Results: The results section should present the findings of the study clearly and concisely, including tables, figures, and graphs as appropriate.

 10. Discussion: The discussion should interpret the results of the study and place them in the context of the existing literature.